-JWS Header
+IWS Header

-A JSON Text Object that describes the digital signature or MAC operation applied to create the JWS Signature value.
+A JSON Text Object (or JSON Text Objects, when using the JWS JSON Serialization) that describes the digital signature or MAC operation applied to create the JWS Signature value.
+The members of the JWS Header object(s) are Header Parameters.